nicolemk12/nicolemk12/README.md

 ### 🌍 International Media and Computing Student | UI/UX & Fullstack Development Enthusiast

 I'm a student specializing in *International Media and Computing*, passionate about **building modern web applications with a strong focus on UI/UX design**.
-As I transition from frontend development to fullstack engineering, I’m eager to apply my skills in an **Intern (f/m/d) - UI/UX Developer for modern Web-Apps** role.

 I love designing **interactive, scalable, and user-friendly** web experiences while continuously exploring new technologies.

 ## 🧩 Tech Stack